Lucretiel/kaydle/SPEC.md

      - KDL strings are defined as Escaped Strings, Raw Strings, and Bare Identifiers.
      - A String is a Raw String or Escaped String.
      - An Identifier is a String or Bare Identifier.
-1. Any Node or Value may be prefixed with an Annotation, which is an Identifier-String.
+1. Any Node or Value may be prefixed with an Annotation, which is an Identifier.

 ## Specification